coder/docs/setup/kubernetes/local-preview.md

 ## Limitations

-**We do not recommend using local preview for production deployments of Coder.**
+**We do not recommend using local previews for production deployments of Coder.**

 ### Resource allocation and performance